NHOrus/srwq-compilation/episode-27.md

 Kai frowns.
 "What exactly might that be?"

 "Would you like to meet someone called Kar-Wai Lau?"

+---

 Shuu looks up as Kai storms into the Tausendfuessler.
 The ex-EFA soldier looks at Ryuune and Masaki out of the corner of his eye, and begins to whisper to the mysterious scientist.

 "Dr. Shirakawa, I need a favor."

 "And that might be?"

 "I need you to take your Granzon and take us to space, to help Katina and Dumi.
-They've had some...interesting developments happen, but they need help.
+They've had some... interesting developments happen, but they need help.
 And not the sort that the others can give them."

-"Something only the Granzon can accomplish....It's understandable.
+"Something only the Granzon can accomplish...
+It's understandable.
 But if I end up damaging the space-time continuum, it's on your head."

 Kai grins.
 "Sure."
 Anonymous Sat 27 Feb 2010 01:40:08 No.4602276 Report